RadField3D: A Data Generator and Data Format for Deep Learning in Radiation-Protection Dosimetry for Medical Applications: Discussion

 All in all, the experiments demonstrate, that the major absolute \(\dot{K}_{\mathrm{air}}\) discrepancies can be observed within the primary beam component.
-Nevertheless, for the case of \ac{IR}, this component is already well known without the use of \ac{MCS} as the beam is measured continuously.
+Nevertheless, for the case of \ac{IR}, this component is already well known without the use of \ac{MCS}, as the beam is measured continuously.
 However, for the scatter component, we observe a slight tendency to overestimate the measured \(\dot{K}_{\mathrm{air}}\).
 This behavior is not a huge deal in the context of radiation protection as we aim to retrieve an upper limit for the received doses of the monitored personnel.

 Aside from the quality of the \ac{MCS} application itself, we have developed a file format that allows for fast and structured loading of datasets.
-We believe that the existence of a domain specific data format for radiation fields will improve the interoperability of researchers using different \ac{MCS} applications, not limited to, but especially in the context of machine learning or deep learning on dosimetric data.
+We believe that the existence of a domain specific data format for radiation fields will improve the interoperability of researchers using different \ac{MCS} applications especially, but not limited to, in the context of machine learning or deep learning on dosimetric data.